The Benefits of Keeping a Thought Journal Great Lakes Psychology Group

 The Benefits of Keeping a Thought Journal

-A woman sitting against an orange accent wall, listening to her AirPods and writing in her journal.
+A woman sitting against an orange accent wall, listening to her AirPods and writing in her thought journal.
+Enjoying the benefits of keeping a thought journal.

 Everyone has been there—your smartphone had an automatic software update overnight and your typical 6:30 am alarm did not go off.
 You spring out of bed in a panic after seeing 7:01 am on your phone.
 You scramble to get dressed and out the door, blood pressure rising and heart racing as you get into your car and back out of your driveway.
 As you speed to get to work on time your mood changes from anxious to angry, and at the same time this thought crosses your mind: “This always happens to me!
 Why can’t I just have a calm morning for once?”